fish-shell/fish-shell/doc_src/cmds/bind.rst

 - ``kill-word``, move the next word to the killring

+- ``or``, only execute the next function if the previous succeeded (note: only some functions report success)

 - ``pager-toggle-search``, toggles the search field if the completions pager is visible.

 - ``repaint``, reexecutes the prompt functions and redraws the prompt.
 Multiple successive repaints are coalesced.